tstocker/fastify-jwt-mongo/README.md

 This project is a init project for an api with fastify, a node framework.
 It use a jwt token for users sessions and mongodb as database.

 `note: this project is a good start for api witch need jwt token sessions, not for the objectives i have now.
-So i let this projet in stand-by. a made a fork for cookie sessions users for common websites witch needs users sessions.`
+So i let this projet in stand-by and made a fork for cookie sessions users for common websites witch needs users sessions.`

 ## Last updates